dawsons-creek/fx-spec/CONTRIBUTING.md

-# Contributing to FxSpec
+# Contributing to FX.Spec

 Thank you for your interest in contributing to FxSpec!
 This document will help you get started.

-## 🎯 Project Vision
+##  Project Vision

-FxSpec aims to be the best F# BDD testing framework by combining RSpec's elegant syntax with F#'s type safety and functional programming power.
+FX.Spec aims to be the best F# BDD testing framework by combining RSpec's elegant syntax with F#'s type safety and functional programming power.

-## 📋 Current Status
+##  Current Status

 **Phase**: Planning Complete, Ready for Implementation

 We have comprehensive documentation and a clear roadmap.
 Now we need contributors to help build it!

-## 🚀 Getting Started
+##  Getting Started

 ### Prerequisites